discordjs/guide/guide/popular-topics/webhooks.md

 ![Integrations tab](~@/images/creating-webhooks-1.png)

-If you already have created a webhook, the webhooks tab will look this; you will need to click the `View Webhooks` button.
+If you already have created a webhook, the webhooks tab will look like this; you will need to click the `View Webhooks` button.

 ![Integrations tab](~@/images/creating-webhooks-2.png)